pupil-labs/hmd-eyes/docs/Developer.md

 Streaming the VR Scene to Pupil Capture is done via the `ScreenCast` component.
 This allows to use Pupil Capture as an operator tool, supports to record everything in sync in Pupil Capture and playback in Pupil Player.

-Besides access to the `RequestController` it requires an additional `Camera` in your scene with `Target Eye` set to `None`.
+Besides access to the `RequestController` and `TimeSync` component it also requires an additional `Camera` in your scene with `Target Eye` set to `None`.
-Make sure the camera uses the VR head transform as the origin - normally just by adding it as a child to the main/VR camera.
+Make sure the camera uses the VR head transform as the origin - normally just by adding it as a child to the main/VR camera - and has position and rotation set to zero.

 Hmd-eyes provides a prefab called `ScreenCast Camera`, which already contains a centered `Camera` and a `ScreenCast` component - make sure to wire it to your `RequestController` & `TimeSync` component after appending it to your VR camera.